Exporting Network & Scenario Data

 2.3.
 Export to network state file

-The third option accessible from Figure 1 right).
+The third option accessible from is To Network State File (Figure 1 right).
 A network state file allows exporting of the results of a simulation of a scenario for all the objects of the active network at a specific timestep.
 The displayed time in the map view represents the timestep of the simulation for the active scenario.
-The only possible file format is the SAInt native file format *.*con
+The only possible file format is the SAInt native file format *.*con.

 A state file can be used to set initial conditions for another scenario file of the same network file. |